UUֱ

 This guidance note looks at the effect that residence and domicile has on the taxation of an individual’s employment income, investment income and capital gains.

-In Spring Budget 2024, the Chancellor announced that the remittance basis would be abolished from 6 April 2025 and that the UK taxation of worldwide income and gains will be based on conditions relating to an individual’s residence status rather than their domicile.
-This
+In Autumn Budget 2024, the Chancellor confirmed earlier announcements that the non-UK domicile of taxation would be abolished from 6 April 2025.
+Thereafter, the UK taxation of worldwide income and gains will be based on conditions relating to an individual’s residence status

 Lee McIntyre-Hamilton